stinkytoe/bevy_ldtk_asset/README.md

 - Fields describing a color will be stored as a [bevy color](https://docs.rs/bevy/latest/bevy/color/enum.Color.html)
 - If the field describes a location in space, we will use an [I64Vec2](https://docs.rs/bevy/latest/bevy/math/struct.Vec2.html)
-  - NOTE: LDtk, and by extension, this library, uses the convention that the y-axis is positive down.
+  - LDtk, and by extension this library, uses the convention that the y-axis is positive down.
 Implementers will need to take care to invert the y-axis when creating components in Bevy's screen space, such as the translation vector in a [Transform](https://docs.rs/bevy/latest/bevy/prelude/struct.Transform.html) Component.
-  - NOTE: This behavior changed in v0.6.0 .
+  - This behavior changed in v0.6.0 .
 - If the field describes a location within an image, we will use a [I64Vec2](https://docs.rs/bevy/latest/bevy/math/struct.I64Vec2.html)
+  - The convention of y-axis being positive down is used here, to match the convention of LDtk, bevy_image, WGSL, and most image formats.
 - Images will be stored as a `Handle<Image>`
 - Numeric fields which aren't coerced into a Bevy type are stored in an appropriate 64 bit field (`u64`, `i64`, `f64`)